SpruceLoader/Spruce/README.md

 lifecycle.
 Join [our Discord server][discord] to keep up with any updates!

-**THIS PROJECT IS STILL EXPERIMENTAL!**

 ## How do I run it?
-Currently, UniLoader is very WIP and cannot be used.
-We'll update this file as soon as it's possible to test things out.
+As of right now, UniLoader is not available for use as a user.
+If you're a developer, it is possible to run the loader from within the project itself using the automatically generated IntelliJ IDEA run configurations.

 <div align="center">